biosustain/git-tutorial/dev/_sources/instructions_251105.md

 You need to be logged in to GitHub and have a GitHub account for all these options:
 [Create a GitHub account](https://github.com/join)

-> ToDo: Make brief video for preperations and as reference

 These information might be helpful: